-After our diabetes diagnosis we learn everything about the condition and about the dos and the don’ts.
+After our diabetes diagnosis, we learn everything about the condition and about the dos and the don’ts.
 Then together with our doctor, we make a diabetes management plan.
-In those with type 2 diabetes, a common part of this is the self-monitoring.
+In those with type 2 diabetes, a common part of this is self-monitoring.

 We know that according to our diabetes management plan we need to check our sugar level at different times during the day.

 This contributed to developing the finger-stick blood test that can measure blood glucose with a prick of a fingertip and just one drop of blood.
-This blood is placed on a strip which is inserted in a sugar meter which shows the reading.
+This blood is placed on a strip that is inserted in a sugar meter that shows the reading.

 As a matter of fact, this finger stick testing has been thought to prove accurate reflection of glucose levels in the bloodstream.
 However, according to a new study, this might not be true.
 So, the inevitable question comes is self-monitoring effective?

 Is Self-Monitoring Effective?
 Study About This

 According to scientists from the UNC School of Medicine, this test might not really help those with type 2 diabetes who don’t use insulin.

 The WHO, i.e., the World Health Organization notes that diabetes will be the seven main cause of death by the year 2030.